 It is always good to have a bit of support in life.
 This is especially important when you’re helping people to overcome their problems and encouraging a better outcome for your clients.

-If you want a career that gives you support, then do get in touch.
+If you want a career that gives you support, then do get in touch with the school closest to you.